 Take Kiky, for instance.
 She’s Indonesian, she’s a runner, she’s curious about other cultures and she’s Muslim.
 Do I spend my time trying to convince her that God doesn’t exist and that Muslim women are oppressed?
 Hell, no. I enjoy her travel articles and slices of her life halfway across the world.
 N. was born in Argentina, raised in France, lived in Brazil and she is now back in Canada.
 I can relate to all these places but our beliefs are probably very different—her husband is a pastor.
 And for the record, these two women of different faiths don’t go around warning atheists like me that we will burn in hell.

 I admire Gail, who reinvented her life three or four times and often inspires me with her photography skills, but our backgrounds and lives are very different.
 Hélène and I are about the same age.
 We both grew up in France but had different upbringings, we both immigrated to Canada but have different stories.
 Lexie has two kids around Mark’s age but she’s a much more dedicated mom than me—she bakes with her kids!—and she follows parenting principles I dream about but never apply.
 Diane is an American in France, I enjoy her take on French culture but I know very little about her.
 I Say Oui doesn’t share much about herself either.
-She’s a Francophile American, that all I need to know to enjoy her beautifully written articles on these unique New York moments.
+She’s a Francophile American, and that all I need to know to enjoy her beautifully written articles on these unique New York moments.
 Isa is a French traveller who loves Montreal and Utah, a city and a state I’m not really into but she made me discover why these two places are fascinating.
 Recently, I started reading Anne who decided to go live in Nunavik (Quebec), close to the Arctic Circle.
-You know where I’d never live?
+Do you know where I’d never live?
 Anywhere North of Ottawa… and this is why this new perspective on Canada is so precious to me.